marcusramberg/nix-config/README.md

 - VM running in Parallels
 - Mac laptop
 - NixOS on my desktop
-- nixos based router
+- NixOS based router
-- various experiments
+- Various experiments

 This configuration is heavily based around using flakes and home manager

-I mostly interact with it on nixos using [hei](https://github.com/marcusramberg/hei), my rewrite of [hlissner](https://github.com/hlissner/dotfiles)'s hey script.
+I mostly interact with it on NixOS using [hei](https://github.com/marcusramberg/hei), my rewrite of [hlissner](https://github.com/hlissner/dotfiles)'s hey script.
 This config is also the inspiration for using agenix for secrets management.